This entry is also available in: Russian

 Brough Superior SS80 Special from the «Motorworld by V.Sheynov» collection” [1920×1080 FullHD]

-At the present day, the motorcycle is in a good condition and fully alive.
-All identification numbers of the engine, the frame, the petrol tank, the oil tank and the gear unit matches the records in the vehicle logbook.
+At the present day, the motorcycle is in a good condition and fully restored.
+All identification numbers of the engine, frame, petrol tank, oil tank, and the gear unit matches the records from the logbook.
 The dissimilarity from the original are the colours of the chrome plated actuating levers and connecting pieces of the front fork.
-For the rest, the motorcycle is a beautiful specimen of one of the most famous British motorcycles of 1920s-1930s.
+As for the rest of it, this motorcycle is a true example of the most famous British vehicles of 1920s and 1930s.

 |Manufacturer||Brough Superior, Great Britain|